You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 And funny kid books that will make them giggle?
 A winner every time.

-These are some of our family favorites that have everyone laughing and when I’m giving a book as a gift to a child, I always reach for one of these.
+These are some of our family favorites that have everyone laughing and when I’m giving a book as a gift to a child, I always reach for one of these funny books for kids.

-I hope these funny kid books will give your family the giggles too!
+I hope these funny children’s books will give your family the giggles too!

 The Book with No Pictures by B.J.
 Novak